huangtao/Android-nRF-Sprite/README.md

-# Android-nRF-UART
+# Android-nRF-Sprite

-nRF UART app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
+nRF app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
 When connected, the app can send and receive ASCII and UTF-8 text strings.

 This app works with the ble_app_uart project in the nRF51 SDK and the Bluetooth Smart SDK for Arduino.